 One tool that could potentially accelerate research toward organ bioengineering is microgravity.
 Exposing cell cultures to reduced gravity conditions induces changes in cell growth and differentiation that could provide researchers with new insight into cellular mechanisms and tissue behaviors involved in the formation of whole tissues.
 Research conducted in the microgravity environment onboard the International Space Station (ISS) U.S. National Laboratory could help scientists develop better methods for growing and studying cell spheroids (which could enable creation of tissues and whole organs) in an environment that better mimics conditions in the body.

 The path to bioengineering research in space

-The Center for the Advancement of Science in Space (CASIS) has a mission to utilize the ISS National Laboratory to benefit life on Earth, and a significant effort within this mission is to improve human health through spaceflight regenerative-medicine research.
-Toward this end, CASIS organized an Organ Bioengineering Research in Microgravity Roundtable (in conjunction with the 2015 World Stem Cell Summit in Atlanta, Georgia) with two primary objectives:
+The mission of the ISS National Lab is to utilize the ISS to benefit life on Earth, and a significant effort within this mission is to improve human health through spaceflight regenerative-medicine research.
+Toward this end, the ISS National Lab organized an Organ Bioengineering Research in Microgravity Roundtable (in conjunction with the 2015 World Stem Cell Summit in Atlanta, Georgia) with two primary objectives:

 - To identify key research questions and potential challenges for developing new technologies and platforms to enable next-generation regenerative medicine and organ bioengineering, and